HuangLab-Fudan/neoDesign/README.md

 NeoDesign: A Computational Tool for Optimal Selection of Polyvalent Neoantigen Combinations
 --------------------------------------------
-NeoDesign manuscript now published in XXX.
-Open Access: www.XXX
+NeoDesign manuscript now published in Bioinformatics.
+Open Access: https://doi.org/10.1093/bioinformatics/btae585

 What is the NeoDesign
 ----------------